Languedoc Introduction Things to See Things to Do Holidays Wine Languedoc Life Getting There Property History Cathars Geography Weather More Info

 There is no legal requirement to insure your property against fire, flood, storm damage or earth movement, nor the contents against theft.

 Fortunately, theft is very rare in the Languedoc, except in cities.
-It is also becoming common in towns.
-In the countryside you are generally safe, except that you cherries from your remote cherry might mysteriously dissappear overnight.
+In the countryside you are generally safe, except that your cherries from your remote cherry might mysteriously disappear overnight.
 You are particularly safe in villages.

 Back to the page on property mains services and utilities (water, drainage, electricity, gas and telephones) in the Languedoc.
 Back to: Mains Services Up a level to the main page on buying property in the Languedoc Next page: Inheritance Law Forward to: on French inheritance law.